 in your EXINIT.
-When nomagic is set, only the characters caret ($^$) and dollar sign (\$) are special in patterns.
-The character backslash (\setminus) is also special with nomagic set.
+When nomagic is set, only the characters caret ( $^$ ) and dollar sign (\$) are special in patterns.
+The character backslash ( $\backslash$ ) is also special with nomagic set.
 You can precede some of the normally special characters (not special in nomagic mode) with a backslash to enable their special properties.

-It is necessary to use a backslash (\) before a slash (/) to search for a slash character in a forward scan and before a question mark (?) to search for a question mark in a backward scan.
+More about Searching for Strings It is necessary to use a backslash $(\)$ before a slash (/) to search for a slash character in a forward scan and before a question mark (?) to search for a question mark in a backward scan.
 The command to search for a slash character is shown on the last line of the example below, as it would appear on your screen.